Sekhemre Khutawy Sobekhotep

-Sekhemre Khutaway Sobekhotep otherwise known as Sobekhotep I was an Egyptian pharaoh of the early 13th Dynasty in the late Middle Kingdom.
+Sekhemre Khutawy Sobekhotep, Amenemhat Sobekhotep, or Sobekhotep I, (Note: In some literature he is referred to as Sobekhotep II and Khaankhre Sobekhotep as Sobekhotep I instead.
+This reflects Khaankhre Sobekhotep's position as an earlier ruler in the Turin Canon in Column 7, Line 15 under the name Sobekhotepre.) was a pharaoh of ancient Egypt in the early Thirteenth Dynasty of the late Middle Kingdom or early Second Intermediate Period.
+(Note: There is no firm consensus across Egyptologists as to whether the Middle Kingdom period concludes with the Twelfth or Thirteenth Dynasty.
+There is a continuation in the arts and culture following the transition between the two dynasties, but an immediate political change as the longevity of individual suzerains dissipates from decades-long to years- or months-long.
+Thus, academics focussing on the former subject tend to include the Thirteenth Dynasty in the Middle Kingdom, whereas those focussed on the latter subject identify it with the Second Intermediate Period.)

 His chronological position is much debated.
-In literature, Sobekhotep I is known as Sekhemre Khutawy Sobekhotep and Amenemhat Sobekhotep.
-Kim Ryholt (1997) makes a strong case for Sobekhotep I as the founder of the dynasty, a hypothesis that is now dominant in Egyptology.
+Kim Ryholt (1997) makes a strong case for Sobekhotep as the founder of the dynasty, a hypothesis that is now dominant in Egyptology.
 If so, he may be the first ruler with this name, making him Sobekhotep I. His double name may also be a filiation, Sobekhotep, son of Amenemhat.

 Reign

 We know almost nothing about his reign except what can be interpreted by archaeological finds.
 He ruled at a time of political turmoil during the early Thirteenth Dynasty, where the order of succession is unclear.
 At Lahun, a papyrus indicate that he ruled not long after Amenemhat III.
-The Nile Level Records were also inscribed for a limited number of rulers of the late 12th and early 13th dynasties.
+The Nile level records were also inscribed for a limited number of rulers of the late 12th and early 13th dynasties.
 However, the Turin King List column 7 placed him in the middle of the list if read as a sequence of successors.
 Consequently, some scholars believe the scribe made a mistake where he should be put at the top of that list.
-His double name Sobekhotep Amenemhat may be a filiation meaning "Sobekhotep, son of Amenemhat" indicating he was a son of Amenemhat III or Amenemhat IV.
+His double name Amenemhat Sobekhotep may be a filiation meaning "Sobekhotep, son of Amenemhat" indicating he was a son of Amenemhat III or Amenemhat IV.
 Amenemhat III is only known to have had daughters.
 An antiyant husband (regent) or grandchild (by the first rank daughter) may have laid claim on the throne.